gobbez/ChessBot_Zoe/README.md

 #### Current version

-For now it uses Stockfish with different analysis times in base of the opponent Elo and position evaluation.
+For now it uses Stockfish with different analysis times and strength level in base of the opponent Elo and position evaluation.
 I'm working on adding some specific opening Repertories and Ollama for chat with the user

 Working to make it improve!